Best controllers for Nintendo Switch iMore 2021

 - For Smash fans: PowerA Wireless GameCube Style Controller

 The Nintendo Switch Pro Controller is the best choice if you're looking for an alternative to your Joy-Cons.
-The design of the controller is familiar and most important, it's comfortable.
-If you're used to playing on an Xbox or a PlayStation, this controller is like coming home.
+The design of the controller is familiar, and most important, it's comfortable.
+This controller is like coming home if you're used to playing on an Xbox or a PlayStation.
 Couple comfort with a 40+ battery life and all the built-in Joy-Con features, and you've got yourself one of the best controllers for any console.
 The only downside is the price.

 The PowerA wireless controller mimics the layout of the Pro Controllers but removes the HD rumble, Amiibo NFC, and IR support.
-It does feature motion controls though and features two extra buttons on the bottom of the controller that can be mapped on the fly.
+It does feature motion controls, though, and features two extra buttons on the bottom of the controller that can be mapped on the fly.
 It runs on double AA batteries and offers up to 30+ hours of playtime.
-The PowerA also comes in a variety of colors and designs from popular Nintendo Switch games like Pokemon Sword and Shield and Animal Crossing: New Horizon.
+The PowerA also comes in various colors and designs from popular Nintendo Switch games like Pokemon Sword and Shield and Animal Crossing: New Horizon.

 Turbo mode included: Beboncool Switch Pro Controller

-One size fits all: 8BitDo SN30 Pro Plus Bluetooth Gamepad
+One size fits all: 8Bitdo SN30 Pro+ Wireless Bluetooth Game Controller

 The name is a bit of a mouthful, but the 8BitDo Pro Plus Bluetooth Gamepad is a great controller, especially for those who enjoy customizing their controllers.
 Using the 8BitDo's Ultimate software, you can remap buttons, create macros for complicated button presses, adjust stick and trigger sensitivity, and more.
 The D-pad and controller placement are flipped, so the overall look is reminiscent of a PlayStation controller.
 It's also compatible with Android, Windows, and macOS – it's a great controller for people looking for one controller for multiple devices.